NAP sample assessments

 - The Progress in International Reading Literacy Study (PIRLS) is conducted every five years by the International Association for the Evaluation of Educational Achievement (IEA).
 This test is administered to a sample of students in their fourth year of schooling from each participating country.
 Australia was involved for the first time in the study in 2011.

-The Australian Curriculum, Assessment and Reporting Authority (ACARA) is the independent authority responsible for the overall management of the National Assessment Program, including the NAP Sample Assessments, however ACARA does not oversee the delivery of these international assessments (ie PISA, TIMSS and PIRLS).
-For more information on these assessments please click on the above links.
+The Australian Curriculum, Assessment and Reporting Authority (ACARA) is the independent authority responsible for the overall management of the National Assessment Program, including the NAP sample assessments, however ACARA does not oversee the delivery of these international assessments (ie PISA, TIMSS and PIRLS).